siddureddy-DS/NLP-Final-Project/README.md

+This project implements an Emotion-Aware Retrieval-Augmented Generation (RAG) system designed to generate empathetic, emotionally-aligned responses for users experiencing mental health challenges.
+The system combines emotion detection, semantic retrieval of support content, and large language model (LLM)-based response generation to produce safe and supportive replies.

 We developed an Emotion-Aware RAG system that detects user emotions, retrieves emotionally relevant mental health posts, and generates empathetic replies using lightweight language models like Phi-3 Mini.

 By combining retrieval with generation, we ensure safer, contextually grounded responses.